silencio94/PDDL/Jealous husband/README.md

-# Revercrossing-JH (STRIPS)
+# Revercrossing-Jealous husband (STRIPS)

 ## Domain Description

 This domain was devised in order to solve well-known Problem Jealous Husband, which is similar to Missionaries and Cannibals Problem.

 ## Author

-201414185 Dong-Chan Kang
+silencio94

 ## File Names